DHZBill/ExercisesInC/reading_questions/thinkos.md

 ### Processes

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).
+When applying to a school, after I turn in my resume, a lot of staff working in the admission office might look at it, and finally gets to the dean's hand.
+But I only get offer from the dean of admission office, which looks like there is a direct connection between me and the dean.
 2) What is the difference between a program and a process?
+Processes isolates each running program from the others, and a program can launch multiple processes.
 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?
+All processes share the same device, but they make each program to think that it is running on its own machine.
+It avoids unexpected chaos when processes try to interact with hardware.
 4) What is the kernel?
+Kernel is a part of the operating systems responsible for creating threads.
 5) What is a daemon?
+Daemon is a processes running in background and providing operating system services.

 ## Chapter 3